Saving for grandchildren

 Premium Bonds are a savings product offered by NS&I which is a state owned savings bank in the UK.
 Premium Bonds do not pay interest, instead there is a monthly prize draw for a tax-free prize and each Premium Bond has a chance of winning a prize.

-Grandparents can buy premium bonds in a grandchild’s name and we discuss the pros and cons of premium bonds in more detail in our Premium bonds vs Junior ISAs article here.
+Grandparents can buy premium bonds in a grandchild’s name and we discuss the pros and cons of premium bonds in more detail in our Premium Bonds vs Junior ISAs article.

 4. Set up a Junior SIPP (Self-Invested Pension Plan)